Back to drug safety directory

 PCP is a DEA Schedule II controlled substance in the United States; recreational possession is illegal.
 PCP shares ketamine's NMDA-antagonist mechanism but with much longer duration of action (hours to a day) and a more variable, often agitating profile.
 Recent PCP use disqualifies a ketamine session because we cannot predict the combined or carryover effects.
 Distant past use does not permanently disqualify you from KAP.
 We evaluate individually and require a substantial separation window.

-If you take Angel Dust regularly and are considering at-home ketamine therapy, the combination is depends on your specific situation.
+If you take Angel Dust regularly and are considering at-home ketamine therapy, eligibility depends on your specific situation β€” we evaluate case by case.
 This page covers the brief pharmacologic context and what we do at intake.

 How Angel Dust interacts with ketamine